aminul-palash/Movie-Recommender-System/README.md

 > In model-based approaches, a model of users is developed in an attempt to learn their preferences.
 Models can be created using Machine Learning techniques like regression, clustering, classification, and so on.

+## Content-based filtering

+A Content-based recommendation system tries to recommend items to users based on their profile.
+The user's profile revolves around that user's preferences and tastes.
+It is shaped based on user ratings, including the number of times that user has clicked on different items or perhaps even liked those items.
+The recommendation process is based on the similarity between those items.
+Similarity or closeness of items is measured based on the similarity in the content of those items.

 ## Collaborative filtering methods